thucldnguyen/thucldnguyen-gatsby-blog/src/content/posts/2021-03-08-can-we-do-automation-testing-without-a-framework.md

 [Building a Selenium Framework from A to Z ](https://www.logigear.com/blog/test-automation/building-a-selenium-framework-from-a-to-z/)

 An alternative to building a Selenium framework on your own is using [TestProject ](http://www.testproject.io/ "www.testproject.io")- an open-source & free-forever solution.
-They offer an AI Test Recorder that is very reliable IMO.
-Check out this analysis between TestProject and CloudQA on my personal blog:
+It offers an **AI Test Recorder** that is very reliable IMO.
+Check out this analysis between TestProject and CloudQA:

 [TestProject vs. CloudQA: Which One Better for Web Testing?](https://www.thucldnguyen.com/blog/testproject-cloudqa-which-one-better-for-web-testing)